GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

-Along with the self-gathered datasets, several external datasets have been employed to generate the graphic materials. **All external datasets used in this repository have been previously published under a Creative Commons license**, and their attribution has always been acknowledged.
+Along with the self-gathered datasets, several external datasets have been employed to generate the graphic materials. **All external datasets used in this repository have been previously published under a Creative Commons license, and their attribution has always been acknowledged.**

 The ROCEEH Out Of Africa Database (ROAD) (CC BY-SA 4.0) has played an important role in the development of several graphic materials